nianeyna/ao3downloader/README.md

 - If deleting venv doesn't work, try deleting the entire repository and re-downloading from github (but remember to save your existing downloads if you have any!)
 - If re-downloading the repository doesn't work, try uninstalling and reinstalling python.
     - Make sure you install version 3.9.0 or later.
-    - Make sure to choose the option "add to PATH" during the installation.
+    - Choose "Customize installation" when prompted, and check the "Add Python to environment variables" checkbox when it appears.
+(This option was previously called "add to PATH").
+Everything else can be left as default.
 - If reinstalling python doesn't work, [see this stackoverflow answer](https://stackoverflow.com/a/58773979).
 - If you have tried all of the above and it still doesn't work, see below for how to send me a bug report.